xavitrigo/fxstreet-interview-francesc-xavier/README.md

 1. Fix current errors in the API
 2. Apply good practices in the project following clean code, DDD practices and Restful best practices
-4. Implement Statistics controller following Clean Clode practices
+3. Implement Statistics controller following Clean Clode practices
-5. Create a Job that notifies 5 minutes before a game starts incorrect alignments
+4. Create a Job that notifies 5 minutes before a game starts incorrect alignments
-7. Create the frontend with a List of statistics (no Razor allowed, no new endpoints allowed)
+5. Create the frontend with a List of statistics (no Razor allowed, no new endpoints allowed)

 ## Instructions

 1. Clone the repository and execute it, it should compile but once runned some errors might appear
-2. Go to [this link](http://interview-api.azurewebsites.net/swagger/index.html) where we have placed the basic interface for the service.
-IMPORTANT!
-These are just the contracts, the API provided does not work.
+2. Resolve every Goal
-3. Resolve every Goal
+3. The Web API must persist the data in whatever database you feel comfortable.
-4. The Web API must persist the data in whatever database you feel comfortable.
+4. The code must be available in a Github repository.
-5. The code must be available in a Github repository.
+5. In order to complete Goal 4 Go to [this link](http://interview-api.azurewebsites.net/swagger/index.html) and consume /api/IncorrectAlignment
 6. Once you have finished the exercise send an Email (javier@fxstreet.com and alain@fxstreet.com) following the Email Template described bellow.

 ## Rules